-According to my calculations, with the start of this fall I would be entering 29th grade.
-That means for 21 years I have been happily pecking away at my computer following every complete thought (and probably a few incomplete ones!) with a quick stroke of my right ring finger followed by two assertive taps by my right thumb on the space bar.
-This three-step dance of period/space/space seems to flow so well it is one fluid movement.
-So imagine my surprise, upon leaving the world of academia and entering the workforce as a writer and editor, when I was told my beautiful keyboard waltz had to very quickly turn into a choppy two‑step.
+According to my calculations, this fall I will be entering 41st grade.
+That means for 32 years I have been happily pecking away at either a typewriter or a computer.
+What you may not know is that for more than 20 of those years, I followed every complete thought (and probably a few incomplete ones!) with a quick stroke of my right ring finger followed by two assertive taps by my right thumb on the space bar.
+This three-step dance of period/space/space flowed so well it became one fluid movement.
+So, imagine my surprise when I entered the workforce as a writer and editor and was told my beautiful keyboard waltz had to very quickly turn into a choppy two‑step.
 That’s right, I was way behind the times.
 Somewhere in those hallowed halls of university I had missed the memo: two spaces after a period is so 1990s.

 As you are making your transition away from two spaces (and you must), I can offer some help.
 When you finish your document, use that handy search and replace function to fix any lingering double spaces.
 I bet you didn’t even know you could find nothing and replace it with half of nothing!
-But you can, indeed, search for two spaces and replace them with one.
+But you can, indeed, search for two spaces and replace them with one with a single point and click.
 Also, you should always have the paragraph button selected as you compose and edit documents.
 This feature allows you to see all the formatting and paragraph marks in your document.
 This feature makes it easy to see your spaces because they are represented by little dots in the middle of the line.
 It might even help alert you to when you are inadvertently typing your two spaces.

 So join me in the 21st century and leave those extra spaces back in the ‘90s with your Doc Martens and plaid flannel shirts.
-Just think of what you can do over the next 21 years with those extra 10 minutes!
+Just think of what you can do over the next 20 years with those extra 10 minutes!